When Nobel Laureate Richard Thaler gave his students their grades, the average score was a 96. Out of 137, that is.

 Good salespeople understand this phenomenon well: Car dealerships suggest a sky-high initial price, then let the consumer talk them down.
 The final offer is likely more than the car is worth, but it still feels like a steal in relation to the initial anchor.

 Framing describes how the presentation of choice influences its outcome.
 The classic example relates to food on a plate: The larger the dish, the more we eat.
-Traditional economics can’t explain this cognitive bias: The rational consumer should eat until they’re full, regardless of how large their plate may be.
+Traditional economics can’t explain this cognitive bias: The rational consumer should eat until full, regardless of how large their plate may be.

 Social Norms